A migrating coastal dune

 In fact, it’s the largest moving sand dune in Northern Europe!

-Such a unique natural phenomenon is definitely worth a visit if you find yourself in this part of Denmark.
+It’s the closest thing to a desert you’ll find in Denmark, and such a unique natural phenomenon is definitely worth a visit if you find yourself in this part of the country.

 We loved it.